-- (a) 80% of the legal fees and 100% of the disbursements of the costs comprising the preliminary costs; - (b) the costs and expenses associated with the Funder undertaking investigations of the merits of the Class Action and managing the litigation; - (c) the costs involved in the provision by the Funder of any security for costs; - (d) any Adverse Costs Order paid or payable by the Funder in accordance with the terms of the Scheme's constitution; - (e) the costs incurred by the Funder in quantifying any Adverse Costs Order; - (f) (other than in respect of the preliminary costs) amounts incurred for the sole purpose of preparing for, prosecuting and resolving the Class Action payable by the Funder as follows: - 80% of the reasonable legal fees and 100% of the disbursements of (i) the Lawyers up to the amount of such costs contained in the Investment Budget agreed between the Funder and the Lawyers; and - for amounts within the Revised Budget, 50% of the Lawyers' reasonable legal fees and 100% of the disbursements of the Lawyers; - (g) any other costs or expenses which are expressly stated to form part of the "Project Costs" payable by the Funder under the terms of the Scheme's constitution; - all of the Funder's out of pocket costs and expenses paid or incurred in (h) relation to the Class Action, including in relation to any consultants engaged by the Funder (other than those costs and expenses already referred to in this definition); - (i) the provision of finance, other financial accommodation and/or indemnities to the Lawyers in respect of a Class Action; and representative party is the person or persons who bring a claim in order to resolve issues of law and fact that are common to a Class Action.
+- (a) 75% of the legal fees and 100% of the disbursements of the costs comprising the Preliminary Costs; - (b) the costs and expenses associated with the Funder undertaking investigations of the merits of the Class Action and managing the litigation; - (c) the costs involved in the provision by the Funder of any security for costs; - (d) any Adverse Costs Order paid or payable by the Funder in accordance with the terms of the Scheme's constitution; - (e) the costs incurred by the Funder in quantifying any Adverse Costs Order; - (f) other than in respect of the Preliminary Costs, amounts incurred for the sole purpose of preparing for, prosecuting and resolving the Class Action payable by the Funder as follows: - i.
+75% of the reasonable legal fees and 100% of the disbursements of the Lawyers up to the amount of such costs contained in the Investment Budget in accordance with the Standard Lawyers' Terms, the Retainer Agreement and the Investment Budget; and - ii. for amounts within any revised Budget, 50% of the Lawyer's reasonable legal fees and 100% of the disbursements of the